 Costs

-- All usual expenses for owning and caring for a dog, to include high-quality food, dog supplies, local licensing/registration, monthly parasite preventives, and veterinary care.
+- All the usual expenses for owning and caring for a dog, including high-quality food, dog supplies, local licensing/registration, monthly parasite preventives, and veterinary care.
 On average, these costs can be expected to total about $1,000 per year.
-However, a single veterinary emergency can easily cost $3,000 – $5,000 or more.
+However, a single veterinary emergency can easily cost $3,000 or more.
 The facility may wish to consider purchasing pet health insurance.
-Hero Dogs will provide you with an initial supply of necessary items at cost (estimate $750 – $1,000, depending on what is needed).

 - The costs of transportation (and lodging if necessary) for visits to Hero Dogs for your facility staff member(s) – initial training, six follow-up training sessions, and graduation.